wp-plugins/twitter-cards-meta/readme.txt

 == Description ==

 [WPDeveloper.net](http://wpdeveloper.net/) brings **[Twitter Cards Meta](http://wpdeveloper.net/go/TCM)** for all WordPress user for free.
 Adding Twitter Cards meta was never this easy.
 100% validate meta according to Twitter and get sure approval within minutes.
-Most complete Twitter Cards plugin in WordPress
+Most complete Twitter Cards plugin in WordPress.

 [Twitter Cards](http://wpdeveloper.net/free-plugin/twitter-cards-meta/) increase your Twitter visibility & Brand value.
 And with this plugin you don't have to worry about the markup, per post image selection, description, any thing.
 This plugin provide automatic setup, for existing and future post. **You will get sure approval in Twitter Card Application!**